Nov 29, 2024

 Cross Stitch

-- For a more personal touch, I cross-stitched our initials in small 4" hoops (used the entire hoop for this to be able to fix the fabric).
+- For a more personal touch, I cross-stitched two name initials in small 4" hoops (used the entire hoop for this to be able to fix the fabric π).

-- The letter pattern came from a free chart from LoveCrafts.
+- The letter pattern is from a LoveCrafts free chart.

 - The fabric is 14-count Aida, and the thread is DMC 310 (black).
-I stitched with six strands instead of two for extra pop.
+I stitched with six strands instead of two for an extra pop, and used 4 squares for each stitch.